 Costco doesn’t have a company-wide policy about selling dry ice.
 A search for “ice” on Costco’s website returns other products, but not dry ice.
-So, we reached out to a Costco customer service representative to confirm whether or not Costco sells dry ice.
+So, we reached out to customer service whether or not Costco sells dry ice.
 It turns out that some stores do and some don’t.
-“It would vary by warehouse, so you would want to call your closest (Costco),” the customer service representative said.
+“It would vary by warehouse, so you would want to call your closest (Costco),” customer service told us.

 The Hazards of Dry Ice